 Published 29th October 2019

-If you’re considering teaching English abroad and are looking into doing a Teaching English as a Foreign Language course, you may be wondering how hard it is to pass.
+If you’re considering teaching English abroad and are looking into doing a Teaching English as a Foreign Language course, you will likely be wondering is TEFL hard to pass?
 After all, if you are either starting out in a career or changing careers, you don’t want to waste your time and money on a venture which will get you nowhere, do you?
 So, is TEFL hard to pass?

 If you are not very academic (and not many of us are) or if it’s been a long time since you were last in a classroom, you might find the course challenging simply because you don’t enjoy reading or haven’t had to read academic texts for a while.
 The same goes for the assignments: if you haven’t written an essay in years or if writing is not your strong point, then you might find the assignments in the course overwhelming.